joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/11/19/parsing-yaml-using-kotlin-objects.md

 These classes all use vars and have null defaults.
 This causes a default constructor to be created and therefore SnakeYAML will be able to parse the YAML into these data classes.

 The first step I took in refining these classes was to replace `var`s with `val`s in one of the data classes.
 Doing this causes the tests all fail due to the now lack of setters for that class.
 There is a way around this, though, if you change the bean access to `BeanAccess.FIELD` instead of `BeanAccess.DEFAULT`, which uses JavaBean properties and public fields.
-If you run the tests `TODO list tests!` after making this change in the `parseYamlAs` function, then all the tests will pass again.
+If you run the test `parseYamlAsUsingFieldAccess function can load YAML into Band classes that use vals` after making this change in the `parseYamlAs` function (I created a new function, `parseYamlAsUsingFieldAccess`), then all the tests should pass again.
 These class definitions are present in `try_2.kt`.

 As for the non-null fields, as long as you use something like an empty string for the initializer, you can switch from `String?` to `String`.